Nacho114/crowdbase/README.md

 ./install.sh
 ```

 This will take a while.
-Once it is done, monitor mode can be enabled.
+Once it is done, WiFi monitor mode can be enabled.

 Like in the Raspberry Pi 3, the sniffing is done by modifying the script on https://github.com/brannondorsey/sniff-probes.
 The script is modified in such a way that the Raspberry Pi sniffs and continuously sends the data to our database.